mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 <!--
-- Holragi wants to use Melna and Liffa as bargaining chips against each other when negotiating with Liffa about communicating with the obscura.
+- Holrag wants to use Melna and Liffa as bargaining chips against each other when negotiating with Liffa about communicating with the obscura.
   - If Heiko is blockaded, there needs to be some external force to help them
     - Ulukoma?
-      - Setre knows about Holragi's plan to destroy Heiko
+      - Setre knows about Holrag's plan to destroy Heiko
       - They would have to plan to help Heiko already.
         - That's what planting Linyu was about
         - Why would they help Heiko?
           - Gain legitimacy in the senate
           - Avenge Kipnu's death
       - Melna and a small army would have to play decoy to try to buy time for Heiko.
-        - Gets captured by Holragi's blockade.
+        - Gets captured by Holrag's blockade.
 They kill her army.
-      - A blockade by both Holragi and Rudjan would be massive.
+      - A blockade by both Holrag and Rudjan would be massive.
         - Part 4:
         - They would have to sneak out secretly.
 How?
           - Kanosin+Antikan = no breathing for a long time.
 Swim out in the darkness to a ship only visible underwater (kanosin blue)